 After his German studies in Japan, Makoto Takeda returned to Berlin, where he had already spent parts of his childhood.
 As a visit organizer, consultant and business interpreter for Japanese delegations, he got in touch with the dynamic Berlin startup scene for the first time.
 Today, he is a successful founder himself, and Makoto Takeda can’t think of a better location for his company than Berlin:

 “German startups, especially in Berlin, are innovative, bold and open to experimentation.
 You don’t need to bring a perfect beta-version to the market to be able to test it.
 In Japan, however, almost everything needs to be close to perfection.
 The expectations towards quality and perfection is unprecedented, which decelerates certain processes and intimidates creative minds.
 This is neither good for startups, nor for IT-talents.
 Asian markets/cooperation partners are becoming more important for German startups, which means, it’s an advantage to have somebody in your team, who doesn’t just understand technology, speaks the market’s language, but is also familiar with the consumer behaviour.”

 “German businesses can rely on a high willingness to learn, good work ethic and dedication in Japanese workers.
-Most Japanese workers bring attention and sensitivity for detail, which can help to enhance the quality of a German product or service.
-Good and lively ideas come from free people, the detail-obsessed implementation is mostly done through disciplined human beings.“
+Most Japanese workers bring attention and sensitivity for detail, which can help to enhance the quality of a German product or service.“

 Bringing Japanese culture closer to Berlin

-Compared to integrating Japanese in Berlin businesses, our next entrepreneur Ryotaro Chikushi brings a piece of the Japanese culture closer to Berlin.
+Compared to integrating Japanese in Berlin businesses, Ryotaro Chikushi brings a piece of the Japanese culture closer to Berlin.

 - Name: Ryotaro Chikushi